 In this article, we’ve shown you how to create multiple tables in Google Sheets, and provided some tips and tricks for getting the most out of this feature.
 By following these steps and best practices, you can create powerful and flexible tables that help you analyze and visualize your data more effectively.

 Remember to keep your tables simple, use consistent formatting, and document your tables to make them easy to understand and use.
 With multiple tables in Google Sheets, you can take your data analysis to the next level and make more informed decisions.
-(See Also: How To Create Dropdown Google Sheets)
+(See Also: How To Import Specific Columns In Google Sheets)